 “We successfully struggled through that fight with a different attitude about how we wanted to spend the rest of our life together,” explains Diana.

-It was a big change from their previous careers in New Mexico’s biggest city: George worked in Real Estate for 35 years and Diana had worked as a hairdresser and then as a dental assistant.
-However, the couple was eager to embrace their new lifestyle, and pretty soon, it paid off.
+It was a big change from their previous careers in New Mexico’s biggest city: George worked in Real Estate for 35 years and Diana had worked as a hairdresser and a dental assistant.
+However, the couple was eager to embrace their new lifestyle.
+And pretty soon, it paid off.

-“As it happened, one of those couples who we had become friends with met a Good Sam rep out in the field the next year.
-They got hired and absolutely loved it.
-They told us about it and recommended us for an interview the following year.
-This job meets every requirement we had and then some!
+“The following year, we became friends with some folks who told us about becoming a sales representative for Good Sam.
+They absolutely loved it.
+They recommended us for an interview.
+This job meets every requirement we had, and then some!
 We hit the jackpot!”

-Today, George and Diana carrying out inspections and developing marketing plans for parks listed in the Good Sam Guide Series and online.
+Today, George and Diana carry out inspections and develop marketing plans for parks listed in the Good Sam Guide Series.

 1) Traveling for Fun